 Sutherland is situated in the Roggeveld mountain range at a height of 1 450 meters above sea level on the south western escarpment of the inland plateau.
-At this height the area
+At this height the area -129-| P a g e

 Rainfall occurs mostly in the summer with between 100-300mm expected per year.
 (Namakwa Biodiversity Plan, 2008)